I Love You (Diana Ross album)

 Her highest-charting album in over 20 years in the US, it debuted at number 32 on the Billboard 200 and peaked at number 16 on the US Top R&B/Hip-Hop Albums.
 I Love You also charted in the Netherlands and the United Kingdom.
 Critical reception toward the album was generally mixed.
 A special edition format was also released including a DVD featuring behind the scenes footage of the album's production.
 In support of the album, Ross embarked on the I Love You Tour which began in April 2007 in the United States and eventually visited Europe and Canada.

 Critical reception

-Allmusic editor Jeff Tamarkin wrote that "in what might be the least inspired album of her career, iconic diva Diana Ross sleepwalks through a mishmash of seemingly randomly chosen love songs, all covers save for one new composition, adding nothing to them and forcing one to wonder just why she bothered."
+AllMusic editor Jeff Tamarkin wrote that "in what might be the least inspired album of her career, iconic diva Diana Ross sleepwalks through a mishmash of seemingly randomly chosen love songs, all covers save for one new composition, adding nothing to them and forcing one to wonder just why she bothered."
 He found that Ross "puts little emotion or enthusiasm into her recitations here, and seems to have little familiarity with, or understanding of, the songs she and producers Peter Asher and Steve Tyrell have chosen for the album.
 Her vocals are largely nondescript and at times barely hint at the qualities that made her such a distinctive force for decades, and the arrangements and production are whitewashed and lacking in originality."
+Steve Jones of USA Today gave I Love You a two-and-a-half-star rating, praising her enduring vocal ability and elegant performances while noting that the album's mix of romantic standards was uneven.
+He highlighted moments where Ross made songs her own, particularly the title track, while wishing for more original material.